johan162/hpdf_table/docs/TablesFromData.md

 The final and most powerful way of constructing a table is to define the table structure as data.
 This *structural data* together with a style theme can completely define a table.

 This will allow the dynamic construction of tables with only one API call instead of the multiple call required to construct a table the usual way.
 It can initially seem more complex but for advanced table this is indeed a much simpler and easy to maintain.
-In fact, this will allow a table to bed defined entirely in a database and makes it possible to adjust tha table as the data changes without ever updating the code (or recompile).
+In fact, this will allow a table to be (almost, we'll get back to the limitations) defined entirely in a database and makes it possible to adjust tha table as the data changes without ever updating the code (or recompile).

 ## Defining a table in data

 There are two data structure that are used when defining a table.
 First there is a data structure for the overall table specifics and then in that structure a structure to specify the layout of each cell.
-In addition, a theme needs to be defined (see section on @ref sec_themes "Themes").
+In addition, a theme needs to be defined (see section @ref sec_themes "Themes").
 It is possible to omit the theme by specifying `NULL` in which case the default theme will be used.

 To stroke a table from data the following API call is used